xerc/mac-install-guide/homebrew/index.md

 - Update the shell configuration (Mac M1 only).
 - Install packages.

-Setting up Homebrew requires bringing macOS up to date, installing the Xcode Command Line Tools (to get basic Unix utilities), installing Homebrew, and installing packages.
-Jump ahead to the command you need; otherwise, read on for background and explanation.
-[Prepare your Mac](/homebrew/1.html), install the [Xcode Command Line Tools](/homebrew/2.html), and then [install Homebrew](/homebrew/3.html).
+Jump ahead to the section you need: [Prepare your Mac](/homebrew/1.html), install the [Xcode Command Line Tools](/homebrew/2.html), and then [install Homebrew](/homebrew/3.html).
+Otherwise, read on for background and explanation.

 ## Mac M1 (Apple silicon)